margo/specification/system-design/margo-api-reference/workload-api/api-req-security-details.md

 	- Polling Interval Period - describes a configurable time period indicating the hours in which the device's management client checks for updates to the device's desired state.
 	- Polling Interval Rate - describes the rate for how frequently the device's management client checks for updates to the device's desire state.
 - Running the device's management client as containerized services is preferred.
 By following Margo application packaging guidelines, it makes the management interface easier to lifecycle manage, however this is not required.
-    - Note: This requirement is a suggestion but not required via Margo conformance.

 ## API Security Requirements
 > Note: The content documented below is still being finalized within the community, SUP process will be started shortly to finalize.